icolomina/soroban-crowdfactoring-dapp/README.md

 - Start local web server using: "symfony server:start"

 Once setup.sh finishes, a local web server keeps listening on port 8000.
 You can now access the application using the link: https://127.0.0.1:8000

+#### Manual

+- If don't have composer installed in your computer, install it following the instructions [here](https://getcomposer.org/)
+- If don't have symfony-cli installed in your computer, install it following the instructions [here](https://symfony.com/download)
+- Go to the project root folder
+- Execute "composer install"
+- Execute "npm install"
+- Execute "npm run dev"
+- Execute "docker-compose up -d"
+- Execute "doctrine:schema:update --force"
+- Execute "doctrine:fixtures:load"
+- Execute "symfony server:ca:install"
+- Execute "symfony server:start"

+Then, open the url https://127.0.0.1:8000